kalrish/luatex-lua-module-cache-manager/README.md

 # luatex-lua-module-cache-manager
 Lua module cache manager for LuaTeX engines

-## What is this? ##
+## Overview ##
-`luamcm` is a Lua initialization script for LuaTeX engines that manages a cache for Lua modules.
+`luamcm` is a LuaTeX Lua initialization script that manages a cache for Lua modules which works similarly to LaTeX's aux file.
+It speeds up document generation by about half a second in my machine, which is nice for small documents that are generated often.

+## Context ##
 Lua modules are typically loaded from source.
-This implies parsing them and other steps, which incurs some cost.
-Lua implementations –including the ones bundled in LuaTeX and LuaJITTeX– internally turn the source code into something called 'bytecode'.
-Loading bytecode would thus be faster than loading source code, as it would skip a few steps.
-This system approaches the problem by caching all Lua modules loaded from source as bytecode in a single file that works similarly to LaTeX's aux file.

-## Does it really help? ##
-A bit, ja, although I haven't properly benchmarked it.
-It can be more than half a second in my machine, which is nice for small documents that are compiled often.
+The Lua implementations bundled in LuaTeX and LuaJITTeX turn Lua source into bytecode prior to executing it, so it would be faster to load them in bytecode form directly.

-## How to use it? ##
+## How to use it ##
-LuaTeX engines understand the `--lua` option.
-Pass the script path as its argument:
+Use the `--lua` option:

     $  lualatex --lua=luamcm.lua main.tex

-Keep in mind, though, that the Lua initialization script is run *every time*.
-You should consider byte-compiling it itself; the command depends on the engine in use:
+Since the Lua initialization script is to be run every time the document is generated, and the sole purpose of the cache manager is to speed things up, it would make sense to compile the script itself:

 * LuaTeX: